Home » Recipe Type » Curry » Black Bean Curry Bowls with Brown Basmati Rice

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make these black bean curry bowls, I’d love to hear about it in the comments below.
 Have you any top tips?
-Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
+Please share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+For more delicious and nutritious recipes follow me on TwitterFacebook, Instagram, Flipboard or Pinterest.
 And don’t forget to SUBSCRIBE to my weekly newsletter.
+Or why not join the conversation in our Healthy Vegetarian Whole Food Recipes Facebook Group?

 If you’d like to see some more bowl food recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.